-1. Downtown Ridgeway-Up for some small-town charm?
-A walk along the historic streets is rich in boutiques, spas and art galleries.
+Downtown Ridgeway-Up for some small-town charm?
+Stroll along the historic streets flanked by boutiques, art galleries and spas.
 You'll want to take your time.
-2. Fort Erie Historical Museum-Housed in the 1874 Bertie Township Hall, with permanent and changing exhibits telling the story of Greater Fort Erie.
-3. Kingsbridge Park-Just five minutes upstream from the falls, this is an ideal quiet spot with a playground, picnic pavilions and walking paths.
-4. Niagara Falls-One of the global icons of what a tourist attraction can be... with rides, exhibits and fun things for all ages.
-World class in so many ways.
-5. Butterfly Conservatory-Two thousand-plus butterflies fly free... and you get to pass through the spectacle.
-6. Queenston Mile Vineyard-One of Niagara's top producers - especially known for outstanding sparkling wines and Pinot Noirs.
+Fort Erie Historical Museum-Housed in the 1874 Bertie Township Hall, with permanent and changing exhibits telling the story of Greater Fort Erie.
+Kingsbridge Park-Just five minutes upstream from the falls, this is an ideal quiet spot with a playground, picnic pavilions and walking paths.
+Niagara Falls-One of the global icons of what a tourist attraction can be...with rides, exhibits and fun things for all ages.
+World-class in so many ways.
+5. Butterfly Conservatory-Two thousand-plus butterflies fly free...and you get to pass through the spectacle.
+6. Queenston Mile Vineyard- One of Niagara's top producers, especially known for outstanding sparkling wines and Pinot Noirs.
 7. oddBird-As local as it gets.
 Many ingredients come from their own farm.
 Outstanding local wine list and seasonal cocktails.